Convention on the Rights of Persons with Disabilities: Definitions

 Article 2 (Definitions) does not include a definition of disability.
 The Convention adopts a social model of disability, but does not offer a specific definition.

 Disability

-The convention's preamble (section e) explains that the Convention recognises:Article one (Purpose) further offers that:
+The convention's preamble (section e) explains that the Convention recognises:

+Article one (Purpose) further offers that:

 Principle of "reasonable accommodation"

-The Convention defines "reasonable accommodation" as "necessary and appropriate modification and adjustments not imposing a disproportionate or undue burden, where needed in a particular case, to ensure to persons with disabilities the enjoyment or exercise on an equal basis with others of all human rights and fundamental freedoms" in Article 2 and demands this all aspects of life including inclusive education.
+The Convention defines "reasonable accommodation" as "necessary and appropriate modification and adjustments not imposing a disproportionate or undue burden, where needed in a particular case, to ensure to persons with disabilities the enjoyment or exercise on an equal basis with others of all human rights and fundamental freedoms" in Article 2 and demands this in all aspects of life including inclusive education.

 Awareness-raising

 Article 8 of the Convention stresses parties' commitment to awareness raising to foster respect for rights and dignity to counter disability discrimination.
 Parties commit to raise disability awareness throughout society, including at the family level, to combat stereotypes, prejudices and harmful practices relating to persons with disabilities, including those aggravated by sex and age discrimination.
 They commit to effective public awareness campaigns to foster positive perceptions in the labour market, the media, and elsewhere.